jccrosby/smart-ai-adoption/slides.md

 # Can we **trust the outputs**?

 <!--
+Question 4 - Can we **trust the outputs**?

+- **Emphasize Verification:**
-- **Emphasize Verification:** Understand AI's decision-making process and have mechanisms to verify its results.
+  - Understand AI's decision-making process
+  - What are the mechanisms to verify its results.
 - **Red Flags:**
   - Black-box models
   - No verification process